intel-iot-devkit/how-to-code-samples/range-finder-scanner/java/README.md

 Two sorts of files need to be copied from the sample repository:

 1. Jar files- external libraries in the project need to be copied to "/usr/lib/java"
+2. web files- files within site_contents folder need to be copied to "/var/RangeFinderScanner"

 ### Expected output